 Layered pasta salad packed with roast and fresh vegetables and a basil dill pesto.
-It is perfect for Christmas or any time of the year.
+It is a gorgeous table centrepiece and perfect for the warmer seasons or Christmas!

 Christmas in Australia is in the middle of Summer which means we often want a cool (but hearty) salad.
 This layered pasta salad is the perfect centrepiece and even features beautiful festive colours!

 Like most salads, it takes a bit of time to prepare all the vegetables.
 Here are a few tips to save you time in the kitchen:

 - Roast the beetroot and corn first.

 - While those vegetables are roasting, you can make your pesto and cook your pasta on the stove.

 - While the beetroot and corn are cooling down, chop up all your vegetables (tomatoes, cucumber, zucchini etc).

 Ingredients you'll need

 Overall, the layered salad has around 7 layers and 9-10 key ingredients.